-Anyone who, in good faith, reports what he or she believes to be misconduct under this Policy, or who participates or cooperates in, or is otherwise associated with any investigation, shall not be subjected to retaliation.
-Anyone who believes that he or she has been the target of retaliation for reporting, participating, cooperating in, or otherwise being associated with an investigation should immediately contact the Coordinator for the institution.
+Anyone who has made a report or complaint, provided information, assisted, participated or refused to participate in any manner in the Sexual Misconduct Process, shall not be subjected to retaliation.
+Anyone who believes that of they have subjected to retaliation should immediately contact the Coordinator or their designee.
 Any person found to have engaged in retaliation in violation of this Policy shall be subject to disciplinary action.